smassung/text-data-book-comments/readme.md

 people can contribute to the development of MeTA, which we expect to be an ongoing effort with a dedicated website and regular open source releases.

- - A unified conceptual framework for text analysis
+ - A Unified Conceptual Framework for Text Analysis
    * An algebra for text analytics
    * Implementation of analysis operators
    * Workspace management
    * Workflow support and optimization

- - MeTA for text analysis and management
+ - MeTA for Text Analysis and Management
    * Overview of MeTA modules
    * MeTA API
    * Other text analysis and management toolkits